|On this page|

 These are global parameters for all work items using this scheduler.

 Called when the scheduler should cook the entire TOP Network as a standalone job.
 Displays the status URI for the submitted job.
+The submitting Houdini session is detached from the cooking of the TOP Network.
+The hip file will be copied if necessary, and a Hython process will execute the TOP network as normal, using whatever the default scheduler is for that topnet.

 The name of the top-level HQueue Job for submitted cooks.